Woodworking Basics and Safety Tips

 When a man learns to shave his face, one of the first lessons he learns – often painfully – is that you need to shave with the grain.
 Shaving against the grain causes hairs to be ripped out forcefully.
 Wood behaves in the same manner.

 The ‘grain’ of wood is caused by the development of rings as the tree grows.
 The direction of the rings is known as the grain.
-Pick up any plank of wood and you will see a clear set of lines.
+Pick up any plank of wood or look closely at wood flooring and you will see a clear set of lines.
 As with a man’s face – you will need to cut, sand, and plane, in the direction of the grain.

 How to maintain tools